ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 **Note:**

-Only make these changes when directed to by Red Hat Support.
+Only make these changes when directed by Support.

 ###### Changing Settings for a Worker